cni-iisc/cni-website/_newsletters/2023/apr.md

 ## Fast, flexible, and intelligent next-generation networks and systems

 Muhammad Shahbaz, an assistant professor in Computer Science at Purdue University  discussed some of the networking and systems architectures he has             developed to address the ever-rising tension between  performance and flexibility.
 He discussed how the continuous growth in chips’ processing capacity has         helped preserve the end-to-end principle, keeping CPUs generalpurpose and smart while having network switches fixed-function and dumb, to process and forward       information at speed.
-However, two major trends are now challenging this principle: Moore’s Law’s decline and big data’s rise.
-As a result, CPUs must now           repurpose resources needed for general-purpose processing to logic tailored to a particular application domain, and switches must take on more responsibilities     to further offload CPUs.
-The concern is that doing  so  will cause systems to sacrifice flexibility for higher performance, and networks to sacrifice               performance for more flexibility.

 ## Leading the core-technology innovations for 6G